ImperialCollegeLondon/SWMManywhere/docs/metrics_guide.md

 Because of the complexity in interpretation, a key element of the `metric_factory` is restrictions on certain combinations of scales/coefficients/variables.

-For example, conceptually it makes no sense to apply the `nse` coefficient to a the `npipes` variable - as `nse` is used to compare timeseries while `npipes` is a description of the designed UDM.
+For example, conceptually it makes no sense to apply the `nse` coefficient to the `npipes` variable - as `nse` is used to compare timeseries while `npipes` is a description of the designed UDM.